JVKran/SRPL/README.md

 	1 else execute odd with n min 1 now end end

 variable evenCopy is even

 flush execute even with 4 now
+flush execute odd with 4 now
-flush execute evenCopy with 5 now
+flush execute evenCopy with 3 now flush execute odd with 3 now

+task apply with number and lambda contains
+	execute lambda with number now end

+task makeTwenty with n contains
+	variable n is 20
+	flush n end

+variable wasntTwenty is 18
+variable wasntTwenty is execute apply with wastnZero & makeTwenty now flush wasntTwenty

-task summy with n contains
+task sommig with n contains
 	variable result is 0
 	while n is_greater_than_or_equal_to 1 then
 		variable result is result plus n
 		variable n is n min 1 end
 	flush result end

+flush execute sommig with 5 now flush execute sommig with 34 now

+task fact with n contains
+	variable result is 1
+	for variable i is 2 to n plus 1 then variable result is result multiplied_by i end flush result end

+flush execute fact with 5 now
+flush i

+task neg_for with n contains
+	variable result is 1
+	for variable i is 10 to 0 step 0 min 2 then
+		variable result is result plus i end flush result end

-flush execute summy with 5 now
+flush execute neg_for with 5 now
 ```

+> **Output**: ```[8, 9, 5, 1, 0, 0, 1, 20, 15, 595, 120, 5, 31]```